 Introduction / Who This Is For

-This guide is for you if you are planning a trip to the U.S. and want to understand the rules regarding cash transportation across the border.
+This guide is for you if you are planning a trip to the USA and want to understand the rules regarding cash transportation across the border.
 Many people are unaware of the reporting requirements for larger amounts, which can lead to unpleasant consequences.
 Learn what regulations apply and how to avoid problems at the border.

 General Rules for Cash Transportation

-In the U.S., there is no legal limit on the amount of cash you can bring across the border.
+In the USA, there is no legal limit on the amount of cash you can bring across the border.
 However, if you are transporting an amount equal to or greater than 10,000 USD, you must report it to the appropriate authorities.
 Otherwise, you may face the risk of cash confiscation.

 What Payment Methods Need to Be Reported?